 A test panel shall be supported at the ends with a similar edge distance to that used in service.
 The test panel shall be the worst case of span and width to be used in service.

 The impact shall cause only superficial scratches and marks on the panel.
-The depth of deformation considered to be acceptable is 4 mm within a circle of 20 mm diameter.
-Cracked or shattered glass panels are not acceptable.
+The depth of permanent deformation considered to be acceptable is 4 mm within a circle of 20 mm diameter.